 But here’s a message of support for all creatives out there – Cameron’s agent initially disliked his idea for the first film and told him to work on other projects.
 So the Canadian – famous for his abrupt working methods – fired his agent.

-After the success of the first outing in the series, he followed it up with the all-time classic Terminator 2.
+After the success of the first outing in the series, he followed it up with the all-time classic Terminator 2: Judgment Day.
 Since then, Cameron’s Avatar and Titanic remain the two highest earning films in cinema history with a combined global gross of over $5 billion.

 I’ll Be Bach